thisisarchimedes/devops/README.md

 ## Metrics

-Collectes metrics we care about (like time it takes for a PR test to complete).
+Collectes metrics we care about (DORA & some others).
 This is always a work in progress, and we add and remove metrics as we go. see `metrics/README.md`